 Add banana slices and stir.

 Boil for 20 minutes if the banana’s are ripe, else boil for 30 minutes ( if they are not very ripe).

 Add elaichi powder for garnishing, mix and switch off the gas.

-Note: The peel of banana's should turn black completely, only then the banana's become ripe.
-This banana halwa tastes good only when the banana's are ripe completely.
+Note: The peel of banana’s should turn black completely, only then consider the Nendra bananas as ripe.
+This banana halwa tastes good only when the bananas are ripe completely.